GrapheneOS/hardened_malloc/README.md

 # Size classes

 The zero byte size class is a special case of the smallest regular size class.
-It's allocated in a separate region with the memory left non-readable and non-writable.
+It's allocated in a dedicated region like other size classes but with the slabs never being made readable and writable so the only memory usage is for the slab metadata.

 The slab slot count for each size class is not yet finely tuned beyond choosing values avoiding internal fragmentation for slabs (i.e. avoiding wasted space due to page size rounding).